apache/pdfbox-docs/content/3.0/migration.md

 - ***Implementing your own reader***

-If there is any need to implement your own reader one has to implement the interface `org.apache.pdfbox.io.RandomAccessRead`.
+If there is any need to implement a different reader one has to implement the interface `org.apache.pdfbox.io.RandomAccessRead`.
+It shall be done thread safe to avoid issues in multithreaded environments.

+#### Stream cache

+PDFBox 3.0.x no longer uses a separate cache when reading a pdf, but still does for write operations.

+***Default stream cache***

+3.0.x introduces the interface `RandomAccessStreamCache` to define a cache in a more flexible way.
+The well known class `ScratchFile` is the default implementation.
+The MemoryUsageSetting parameter within the loadPDF methods was replaced by a parameter using the new functional interface `StreamCacheCreateFunction` to encapsulate the caching details within the IO package. `IOUtils` provides two variants of a possible cache (memory only and temporary file only) for convenience.
+The loader uses a memory only cache as default if the caller doesn't provide any cache.

+***Implementing your own stream cache***

+If there is any need to implement a different cache one has to implement the interface `org.apache.pdfbox.io.RandomAccessStreamCache`.
 It shall be done thread safe to avoid issues in multithreaded environments.

 ### Use **Loader** to get a PDF document